 Since the popular Netflix series "Tidying up with Marie Kondo" premiered on January 1st, 2019, there has rarely been a day that someone didn't ask me if I have seen the show.
 That makes sense, since everyone knows how passionate I am about the subject.
 It is exciting to me when a TV show or book not only inspires people to get organized but also highlights the benefits of working with an organizing professional.

 Watching the show from a professional's point of view is interesting as I tend to compare my own experiences with what is shown.
 Let's not forget that it is a reality TV show after all!
-Here are a few things that stood out for me in a positive way:
+Here are a few things that stood out for me positively:

-How emotionally draining the work can be at times.
-All real stuff, as anyone who's ever had to downsize or clean out their loved ones belongings can attest.
+How emotionally draining the work can be.
+All actual stuff, as anyone who's ever had to downsize or clean out the belongings of their loved ones, can attest.

 Each episode featured people in different stages of life; such as young adults just starting out, a couple with young children, empty nesters, as well as a widow, dealing with the loss of her husband, etc.